 Katy grew up in Texas and moved to Kentucky in August 2015.
 She has a backgroung in the Methodist/Wesleyan Church but was introduced to the Christian & Missionary Alliance soon after she came to Kentucky.
-Katy and her husband, Kendall, are on a team that planted a church in downtown Lexington, KY through the C&MA and have loved being a part of the C&MA family.
-Katy is passionate about and has a background in adminstration, intercultural studies, and hospitality.
+Katy and her husband, Kendall, are on a team that planted New City Church in downtown Lexington, KY through the C&MA and have loved being a part of the C&MA family.
+Katy is passionate about and has a background in administration, intercultural studies/missions, and hospitality.

 Katy felt the call to ministry her sophmore year in college at West Texas A&M University.
 She then married Kendall in 2015, who was also called to ministry.
 This led the two of them to Asbury Theological Seminary in Wilmore, KY where they both graduated with their Masters.

 Currently, Katy & Kendall live in downtown Lexington, KY and continue to serve their community.
 Kendall works full-time remotely for a company called Range Force, on top of being an entrepreneur and serving in the church.
 The couple is currently in the process of adoption and hope to welcome home their first child soon!
 Katy senses that the Lord is “just getting started” on their journey and is excited to see how the Lord uses her in His ministry.

 African-American Ministries Coordinator